cameronlanders/reposync/ReadMe.md

 ## Calling Reposync From A Windows Scheduled Task

 The real power of Reposync is when you call it from Scheduled Tasks for a fully automated solution.
-Use these steps to configure your scheduled tasks (in Windows) to call Resposync.
+Use these steps to configure your scheduled tasks (in Windows) to call Resosync.

 >This documentation assumes some familiarity with creating Scheduled Tasks.
 If you've never created a Scheduled Task before, consult the Microsoft documentation first, before completing the steps below.